apecloud/kubeblocks/docs/user_docs/lifecycle_management/vertical_scaling/three_nodes.md

-# Vertical scale a three-node cluster
+# Vertically scale a three-node cluster

-This guide shows you how to use KubeBlocks to increase the capacity of a three-node cluster.
+This guide shows you how to use KubeBlocks to scale up a three-node cluster.

-## Before you begin
+## Before you start

 - [Install KubeBlocks](../../installation/deploy_kubeblocks.md).
 - Run the commands below to check whether the KubeBlocks is installed successfully and the cluster-related CR (custom resources) are created.